perladvent/perldotcom/content/article/_pub_2003_01_30_review.md

 {
+   "image" : null,
    "authors" : [
       "simon-cozens"
    ],
-   "image" : null,
-   "description" : " Disclaimer: As you know, each month I try to review a recently published Perl book, and I aim to cover all the majors as they come out.
-The book that's fallen onto my desk for review this month is...", "thumbnail" : null,
-   "draft" : null,
-   "date" : "2003-01-30T00:00:00-08:00",
-   "slug" : "/pub/2003/01/30/review",
    "categories" : "Web",
    "tags" : [],
+   "slug" : "/pub/2003/01/30/review.html",
+   "date" : "2003-01-30T00:00:00-08:00",
-   "title" : "Embedding Perl in HTML with Mason"
+   "title" : "Embedding Perl in HTML with Mason", "draft" : null,
+   "thumbnail" : null,
+   "description" : " Disclaimer: As you know, each month I try to review a recently published Perl book, and I aim to cover all the majors as they come out.
+The book that's fallen onto my desk for review this month is..."
 }